Evan450/EDTI-Encode-Decode-Text-and-Images-/Manual.md

 5. Final Notes:

 Versioning:
-This manual applies to SCP version 4.8a.
+This manual applies to EDTI version 5.7b.
 Future updates may introduce additional features or modifications.

 Note: This is the end of the game!
 Here's the answer: FIVE.
 It took five total reworks to get this thing to work...
 I really wish, that it took less. :'(